A distinguished British fabric manufacturer of custom Jacquard designs

 Custom Fabric Design

-Humphries Weaving has earnt an international reputation for designing and weaving fine furnishings.
-We have a back catalogue of over 40 years of client projects spanning historical restorations and the high end decorator market.
+Humphries Weaving is a renowned British fabric manufacturer that has earnt an international reputation for designing and weaving fine furnishings.
+We have a back catalogue of nearly 50 years of client projects spanning historical restorations and the high end decorator market.
 We combine historical expertise and academic research with evolving weaving techniques to produce impeccable fabric design.